 The first one is to make the parent company vicariously liable for its subsidiaries or suppliers.
 It would mean that the parent company is liable for another person, for another legal entity (the subsidiary).
 The problem in these cases is that this other person is not a natural person, it’s not an employee of the company, it is an independent company, so that establishing vicarious liability would – at least from a German perspective – probably need an act of the legislator and, in either case, would not be easy to establish.

 The second possibility, the one the European Parliament is focussing on, is to establish a duty of care of the parent company.
 Of course, you already have a duty of care of the subsidiary vis-à-vis the employees of the subsidiary, but this would be a “second” duty of care of the parent company.
 The crucial question concerns the scope of this duty: is it limited to the legal entity in question, that means is it limited to incidences within the parent company, or can you extend this duty of care to the subsidiary, to suppliers?
 The duty of care now contained in article 4 of the proposal of the European parliament seeks to establish such an “extended” duty of the parent company over the employees of subsidiaries and their suppliers.

 So these are the questions within the substantive law, and you can imagine that it gets even more complicated when we now discuss the question of forum, i.e. where can you sue those companies, and the applicable law, because this is the decisive, the predominant question today.

 Suggested citation: M. Weller.
-‘Corporate Due Diligence in the supply chain and in group of companies: Some considerations on issues of substantive law’ Transcript of the keynote speech in the webinar on Corporate Due Diligence and Private International Law, organised by the Nova Centre on Business, Human Rights and the Environment with the support of the Portuguese presidency of the Council of the EU’, 25 February 2021.
+‘Corporate Due Diligence in the supply chain and in group of companies: Some considerations on issues of substantive law’, Nova Centre on Business, Human Rights and the Environment Blog, 8th March 2021.